 Investment Objective.
 This investment option seeks to provide a favorable long-term return, mainly from capital appreciation.

 Investment Strategy.
-This investment option invests 100% of its assets in mutual funds that invest primarily in equity securities.
+This investment option invests 100% of its assets in mutual funds that invest primarily in equity index securities and actively managed funds.

 • Fixed Income Option